 |Basic Digitial Multimeter DT-830D

 We have better meters in the lab (like the EX330 which is pretty good for ~$50) but at $3.00 each you don’t have to worry about students loosing or breaking them.
 Have replacement 9v batteries on hand, as people frequently forget to turn them off.
-Expect 1-2% error on readings.
-If you order 8-10 expect at least one to arrive broken during shipment.
+Expect 1-2% error on all readings and don’t try to measure large resistors in the Meg ohm range (because the meter itself interferes with that reading) .
+Expect 20% of your order to arrive broken during shipment from China.

 |Folding Magnifier (5x)